Iowa (album)

-Iowa is the second studio album by American heavy metal band Slipknot.
-Released by Roadrunner Records on August 28, 2001, it was produced by Ross Robinson and Slipknot.
-The title derives from the band's home state, Iowa, which members have stated is one of their greatest sources of inspiration.
-With much anticipation for the album following the success of their 1999 self-titled debut, pressures on the band were high.
+Iowa is the second studio album by the American heavy metal band Slipknot.
+Produced by the members and Ross Robinson, it was released on August 28, 2001, by Roadrunner Records.
+The title refers the band's state origin, Iowa, which members have stated is one of their greatest sources of inspiration.
+With much anticipation for the album following the success of their 1999 debut album Slipknot, pressures on the band were high.
 Their relationships with each other suffered and this was later described as the darkest time of their career.
 It was also the first full album to feature guitarist Jim Root after only appearing on one song from their previous album.
 Despite troubles within the band and with Iowa's development, Slipknot promoted it for almost a year.

-Iowa was a major success, premiering in the top tens of nine countries.
+The album was a major success, premiering in the top tens of nine countries.
 Generally positively received, it includes some of their notable songs, such as "Disasterpiece", "The Heretic Anthem", "People = Shit" and the Grammy-nominated "Left Behind" and "My Plague".
 More technical than their debut, Iowa is considered the band's heaviest and darkest album.
-It has been certified Platinum in the United Kingdom, the United States and Canada.
+It has been certified platinum in the United Kingdom, the United States and Canada.

 A special edition of Iowa was reissued on November 1, 2011, to celebrate its tenth anniversary.
 It was accompanied by full live audio of the hit DVD Disasterpieces and a film entitled Goat directed by Shawn Crahan, with the four music videos, never-seen-before interviews and footage from the Iowa period.

 Recording and production

-Iowa was recorded and produced at Sound City and Sound Image Studios in Los Angeles, California with producer Ross Robinson, who had also produced their debut album.
+Iowa was recorded and produced at Sound City Studios and Sound Image Studios in Los Angeles, California with producer Ross Robinson, who had also produced their debut album.
 Drummer Joey Jordison and bassist Paul Gray began working on new music together in October 2000, and wrote material for most of the album.
 During this time, other members took a break after the extensive touring that had followed their debut.
-However, on January 17, 2001, Slipknot entered the studio to begin recording new material.
+On January 17, 2001, Slipknot entered the studio to begin recording new material.
+Recording began on January 22.
 This period in the band's career became known as one of their worst.
 Jordison recalled, "That's where we got into a war," citing the lack of a break for himself and Gray.
 Other factors, including vocalist Corey Taylor's alcohol addiction, other members' drug addictions, and management issues affected relations in the band.